 USAID/Jamaica Awards ME&A 2-Year Monitoring, Evaluation and Learning Activity

-Equipping the Government of Jamaica (GoJ) Ministry of National Security with the requisite tools and training needed to prevent youth crime and violence using a robust monitoring, evaluation, and learning (MEL) system is the purpose of ME&A’s new Jamaica Monitoring, Evaluation and Learning Support (JAMEL) for the Caribbean Basin Security Initiative (CBSI) Activity.
+Equipping the Government of Jamaica (GoJ) Ministry of National Security with the requisite tools and training needed to prevent youth crime and violence using a robust monitoring, evaluation, and learning (MEL) system is the purpose of ME&A’s new Jamaica Monitoring, Evaluation and Learning Support for the Caribbean Basin Security Initiative (JAMEL for the CBSI) Activity.

 Violent crime is a serious problem in Jamaica; the country recorded the highest murder rate in Latin America and the Caribbean in 2020 and saw soaring crime rates in 2021.
 Poverty, lack of economic opportunities, and lack of social cohesion are often cited as the root causes of crime and violence.
 Young men under 35 years old, who come from volatile, socio-economically challenged communities, are both the main victims and perpetrators of these crimes.